DiarmuidHenry/Project-02/README.md

 ### Key Features

-The homepage will include an *Instructions* dropdown text box, instructing those who are unfamiliar with the game on how the game works, as well as the website.
+The *Home* page will include an *Instructions* dropdown text box, instructing those who are unfamiliar with the game on how the game works, as well as the website.

 There will be a *Play against the computer* option where a user can play against a computer whose choices are randomly generated.

 There will also be a *Play against a friend* option, where 2 users - using the same device - can play against each other, without being able to see what the other person has chosen.

-## Potential User
+## Potential Users

 The website would of interest to anyone who has seen/heard of the game through the Big Bang Theory episode.
 It will also be of interest for anyone who is with a friend, looking for a simple 2 palyer game that can be fairly played on a single device.

 ### User Goals

-1. Entertainment: The primary goal of users engaging with the Rock Paper Scissors Lizard Spock game is to have a fun and entertaining experience.
+**Entertainment**: The primary goal of users engaging with the Rock Paper Scissors Lizard Spock game is to have a fun and entertaining experience.

-2. Skill Development: Users may aim to enhance their strategic thinking and decision making skills by playing the game regularly.
+**Skill Development**: Users may aim to enhance their strategic thinking and decision making skills by playing the game regularly.

-3. Friendly Competition: Engage in friendly competition with friends, family, or even against the computer, fostering a sense of camaraderie and sportsmanship.
+**Friendly Competition**: Engage in friendly competition with friends, family, or even against the computer, fostering a sense of camaraderie and sportsmanship.

-4. Learn the Game Rules: Understand and learn the rules of the extended Rock Paper Scissors Lizard Spock game, with clear explanations provided in the *Instructions* section.
+**Learn the Game Rules**: Understand and learn the rules of the extended Rock Paper Scissors Lizard Spock game, with clear explanations provided in the *Instructions* section.

-5. Accessible Gameplay: Experience a user-friendly interface that ensures smooth gameplay, making it enjoyable for users of all ages and skill levels.
+**Accessible Gameplay**: Experience a user-friendly interface that ensures smooth gameplay, making it enjoyable for users of all ages and skill levels.

 ### User Testimonials